 2) Priority Community Targeting

-Projects can earn up to ten (10) points for Priority Community Targeting in Either: a) Opportunity Area; OR b) Community Revitalization Strategies categories below.
+Projects can earn up to ten (10) points for Priority Community Targeting in EITHER: a) Opportunity Area; OR b) Community Revitalization Strategies categories below.

 a ) Opportunity Area

 Projects that are located in an Opportunity Area can earn up to ten (10) points.
 Projects proposed as scattered Site developments that include at least one Site located in a qualified Authority Opportunity Area will be scored pro-rata, based on the proportion of total units that will be located in an Opportunity Area.
 Opportunity Areas and the methodology used in their determination are revisited on an annual basis.
 Determination methodology and the current Opportunity Area listings are discussed in full on the Website.